Editorials thehindu.com

 Prelims Takeaways

-• The objective of the Promotion and Regulation of Online Gaming Act, 2025, was to protect individuals from adverse impacts of online games.
+• The Promotion and Regulation of Online Gaming (PROG) Act, 2025, was enacted to protect individuals from adverse impacts of online money games.

-• Offshore platforms pose risks of money laundering, terror financing, and cybercrime.
+• Offshore platforms are linked to increased risks of money laundering and terror financing.

 Elimination Traps

-• Assuming that a blanket ban is an effective long-term solution for digital services.
+• Assuming that a ban on online gaming/betting is effective in curbing the activity.

-• Overlooking the role of technology (VPNs, encrypted platforms) in circumventing regulations.
+• Overlooking the role of technology (VPNs, mirror sites) in circumventing online bans.

 Static Concepts